How Bonnaroo’s Emphasis On Community Made It A Beloved Music Festival

 Since its inception in 2002, Bonnaroo has become a beacon in the festival world.
-Across almost two decades, the seventeen-year-old festival has created a benchmark other events look to, allowing festival-goers to return again and again.
+Across almost two decades, the eighteen-year-old festival has created a benchmark other events look to, allowing festival-goers to return again and again.
 The fest has always nodded to historic predecessors like the late-’90s Phish fests — and Phish is even headlining this year for two sets — the 1967 Monterey Pop Festival, and of course, Woodstock.
 Efforts to revive that epic first-festival event this year, along with the recent debacle that is Fyre Fest, revealed that producing a successful event of this scale is perhaps much harder than it seems.

 Yet, Bonnaroo continues to execute the feat with the kind of loyalty-inducing excellence that most production companies crave, and one of their secrets lies in emphasizing the many different subgroups the festival attracts.
 For those unfamiliar with the set up on The Farm — or the sprawling, 650-acre grounds dubbed Great Stage Park in Manchester, Tennessee — all that wide open space makes the venue an ideal setting for camping during the fest.
 But, if you’ve ever camped or attended a large scale event, you’re probably aware that different people want very different things out of an experience like this.
 Sophie Lobl, part of the booking team at C3 who helps throw the festival every year, thinks a huge part of the environment at Bonnaroo is due to a returning audience, and one that is focused on positivity.